-Less than 1(for example, 0.80)
+Less than 1(for example, 0.8)

-A relative risk of 0.80 means someone with the risk factor has a 20 percent lower risk of breast cancer than someone without the factor.
+A relative risk of 0.8 means someone with the risk factor has a 20 percent lower risk of breast cancer than someone without the factor.

 This statistic is a relative risk (the relative risk is 1.25).
 It means inactive women are 25 percent more likely to develop breast cancer than women who exercise.

 The impact of a relative risk depends on the underlying absolute risk of a disease.

-Since older women are more likely to get breast cancer, lack of exercise has a greater impact on breast cancer risk in older women than in younger women.
+Since older women are more likely to get breast cancer, a lack of exercise has a greater impact on breast cancer risk in older women than in younger women.

 So, the relative risk is 1.25 for women who are inactive compared to those who are active.

-Among women ages 70 to 74, being inactive led to 100 more cases of breast cancer per 100,000 women in one year (500 cases – 400 cases = 100 cases).
+Among women ages 70-74, being inactive led to 100 more cases of breast cancer per 100,000 women in one year (500 cases – 400 cases = 100 cases).

-The study finds that 5 per 100,000 who were inactive developed breast cancer in the next year.
+The study finds 5 women per 100,000 who were inactive developed breast cancer during one year.
 And, 4 women per 100,000 who were active got breast cancer.

-However, in women ages 20 to 29, being inactive led to only one extra case of breast cancer per 100,000 women (5 cases – 4 cases = 1 case).
+However, in women ages 20-29, being inactive led to only 1 extra case of breast cancer per 100,000 women (5 cases – 4 cases = 1 case).

 So, the same relative risk of 1.25 led to many more extra cases of breast cancer in the older women (100 extra cases) than in the younger women (1 extra case).

-When a relative risk is between 1 and 1.99 it may be presented in several ways.
+A relative risk between 1 and 1.99 may be presented in several ways.

-For example, women with atypical hyperplasia, a benign breast condition, have a relative risk of about 4 compared to women without atypical hyperplasia.
-You may see:
+For example, women with atypical hyperplasia (a benign breast condition) have a relative risk of about 4 compared to women without atypical hyperplasia.

-For example, women who breastfeed (for a lifetime total of one year or more) have a relative risk of breast cancer of about 0.75 compared to women who do not breastfeed.
-You may see:
+For example, women who breastfeed for a year have a relative risk of breast cancer of about 0.94 compared to women who don't breastfeed.

-Our Breast Cancer Research section has summary tables of the current body of research on the topics ranging from risk factors to treatment to social support.
+Our Breast Cancer Research Studies section has summary tables of research on topics ranging from risk factors to treatment to social support.

-If you’re not familiar with how the research process works (or just need a refresher), “How to read a research table” is a good place to start before looking at the tables.
+If you don't know how the research process works (or just need a refresher), our How to read a research table section is a good place to start before looking at the tables.

 Learn more about breast cancer research.

-No matter what your underlying risk of breast cancer is, a healthy lifestyle is always important.
-Learn more about healthy behaviors and breast cancer risk.
+No matter your risk of breast cancer, a healthy lifestyle is important.